Spiro Agnew: Republican National Convention

 As Nixon prepared for the August 1968 Republican National Convention in Miami Beach, he discussed possible running mates with his staff.
 Among these were Ronald Reagan, the conservative Governor of California; and the more liberal Mayor of New York City, John Lindsay.
-Nixon felt that these high-profile names could split the party, and looked for a less divisive figure.
+Nixon felt that these high-profile names could split the party, with Lindsay in particular unacceptable to Southern conservatives, and looked for a less divisive figure.
 He did not indicate a preferred choice, and Agnew's name was not raised at this stage.
 Agnew was intending to go to the convention with his Maryland delegation as a favorite son, uncommitted to any of the main candidates.

 At the convention, held August 5–8, Agnew abandoned his favorite son status, placing Nixon's name in nomination.
 Nixon narrowly secured the nomination on the first ballot.
 In the discussions that followed about a running mate, Nixon kept his counsel while various party factions thought they could influence his choice: Strom Thurmond, the senator from South Carolina, told a party meeting that he held a veto on the vice presidency.
 It was evident that Nixon wanted a centrist, though there was little enthusiasm when he first proposed Agnew, and other possibilities were discussed.
+Agnew was seen as a candidate who could appeal to Rockefeller Republicans, was acceptable to Southern Conservatives, and had a solid law-and-order record.
 Some party insiders thought that Nixon had privately settled on Agnew early on, and that the consideration of other candidates was little more than a charade.
 On August 8, after a final meeting of advisers and party leaders, Nixon declared that Agnew was his choice, and shortly afterwards announced his decision to the press.
 Delegates formally nominated Agnew for the vice presidency later that day, before adjourning.

 In his acceptance speech, Agnew told the convention he had "a deep sense of the improbability of this moment".
 Agnew was not yet a national figure, and a widespread reaction to the nomination was "Spiro who?"
 In Atlanta, three pedestrians gave their reactions to the name when interviewed on television: "It's some kind of disease"; "It's some kind of egg"; "He's a Greek that owns that shipbuilding firm."